madflojo/blog/posts/2014-12-23-building-self-healing-apps-with-saltapi.md

 #### Examining a reactor configuration

 When our application is unable to connect to RethinkDB we want to perform some sort of corrective task.
 The easiest and safest thing to do in Runbook's environment is to simply run a salt **highstate**.
 A highstate execution will tell Saltstack to go through all of the defined configurations and make them true on the desired minion server.
-In our environment that includes ensuring the RethinkDB service is running.
-If our application was able to call a highstate execution on the database hosts any host where RethinkDB was stopped would have RethinkDB started.
-Giving our application the ability to resolve any issue that can be fixed with a simple **start** of the RethinkDB service.
+In our environment that includes ensuring the RethinkDB service is running and configured.

+If our application is able to call a highstate execution on the database hosts there is a good chance that the issue may be corrected.
+Giving our application the ability to resolve any issue that was caused by RethinkDB not matching our desired state.

 ##### highstate.sls